Winter term offers both students and faculty unique opportunities for study and learning.

 How to Apply: Contact the department chair/director of the department or program in which the work will be done to request their guidelines.

 Winter Term internships are designed to help you explore career options, connect to academic work, and/or pursue a deep personal interest.
-Internship information is available through the Center for Education in Action (EIA), which is responsible for determining whether the proposed internship is of sufficient scope to be of value and to assess the results of the internship experience.
-Career Services, within EIA, works in conjunction with the Curriculum Committee on Winter Term internships.
+Internship information is available through the Center for Careers and Internships (CCI), which is responsible for determining whether the proposed internship is of sufficient scope to be of value and to assess the results of the internship experience.
+The Center for Careers and Internships works in conjunction with the Curriculum Committee on Winter Term internships.
 The student must provide written confirmation of the project from an on-site supervisor who is willing to write an assessment of the student's work as an intern.
 Students in approved Winter Term internships spend a minimum of 25 hours per week at their internship site.
-At the end of the internship, the student, the on-campus academic sponsor, and the on-site work supervisor must submit evaluation reports to the Winter Term internship coordinator in EIA.
+At the end of the internship, the student, the on-campus academic sponsor, and the on-site work supervisor must submit evaluation reports to the Winter Term internship coordinator in CCI.

 Internships are graded Credit/No Credit.
 First-year students may not undertake internships, and students who take more than one internship in four years should elect them in substantially different fields.
 No more than 2 internships can be done for credit.
 A student may not repeat the same Winter Term internship for credit.
 Students who participate in Winter Term internships are not normally eligible for financial reimbursement for the internship.
 A relative may not function as internship supervisor.
-Information on internships is available from EIA in Adirondack House.
+Information on internships is available from CCI in Adirondack House.
+Applications for academic credit are submitted via MOJO.
 If you have questions, please email firstname.lastname@example.org or stop by ADK anytime.
-Internship applications for credit were due October 26, 2012.
+Internship applications for credit were due October 25, 2013.

 Register, Register, Register!
 If you are waiting for approval on a proposed independent project or internship, register for a Winter Term course in case the proposal is denied.
 If your independent project or internship is approved after the BannerWeb registration period has ended, you will then need to submit an add card to the Registrar’s Office for the independent project or internship section that is assigned to your adviser.
-If your internship is approved, Career Services, within EIA, will sign your add card which you will then submit to the Registrar’s Office.
+If your internship is approved, a designee within the Center for Careers and Internships will sign your add card which you will then submit to the Registrar’s Office.
 The Registrar’s Office will drop you from the course you initially registered, creating a space for another interested student.

-No student may undertake off-campus winter term study during their first year at the College.
-This includes both February 2012 and September 2012 matriculants.
+No student may undertake off-campus winter term study during their first year at the College, this includes both September and February matriculates.
 Once a student has enrolled in an off-campus winter term course, they may not drop the course except in the case of an extreme family emergency.

 Financial aid is NOT available for internships, independent projects, or any off-campus trips.